wp-plugins/genericond/readme.txt

 == Changelog ==

+= 1.3 =
+*
+* Tumblr?
+* Changed resize to use multiples of 16px, after talking to Joen.

 = 1.2 =
 * 2013-03-07
 * Added in variable for size to allow for on-the-fly adjustments to color and size.